Thursday, October 22, 2009

 "Closer to Knowing", an interview with DéLana Dameron

 DéLana Dameron’s debut poetry collection How God Ends Us (University of South Carolina Press, 2009) rests on my lap.
-It is raining, and the trees intermittently shake the rain from their branches.
+It is raining and the trees intermittently shake the rain from their branches.
 I’m thinking back on the first conversation I had with DéLana, an energetic discussion of poetics.
 I hadn’t read any of her poems, but by the time the chat had come to end, I’d already proposed an interview.
 DéLana speaks about poems and poetries with sharp clarity and refreshing honesty; she’s quick to tell you what she doesn’t know, and quick to reveal what she does know.
 She’s a natural conversationalist and intensely intellectual.
 The poems in How God Ends Us spark with her wit; indeed, it’s difficult for me to read this book without seeing a stream of streetlights popping on and on and on.
-I’ve walked the streets with this book, read it in bits and pieces—at St. Mark’s, fresh out of its brown paper bag; on trains and at coffee shops; on my front stoop; and here, on this couch.
-This is a hard book to read in one sitting, a book that deals with tough subjects, that is confrontational and compassionate, reserved and lustful, full-bodied and heightened in its spirit.
-DéLana’s poems are visionary and move with the confidence of a woman who is beginning to come to terms with the blessings she’s been given: poet, seeker, lover, custodian of spirits.
+I’ve walked the streets with this book, read it in bit and pieces—at St. Marks, fresh out of its brown paper bag, on trains and at coffee shops, on my front stoop, and here, on this couch.
+This is a hard book to read in one sitting, a book that deals with tough subjects, that is confrontational and compassionate, reserved and lustful, fully bodied and heightened in its spirit.
+DéLana’s poems are visionary, and move with the confidence of a woman who is beginning to come to terms with the blessings she’s been given: poet, seeker, lover, custodian of spirits.

 The following interview was conducted over three days via email.